 - pumpkin pie spice

-My family is absolutely crazy about homemade nut butter and we have some form of it every day.
+My family is absolutely crazy about making our own nut butter and we have some form of it every day.

 It’s great for baking, you can drizzle some over a bowl of oatmeal, add a spoonful to your smoothies, spread on your morning toast, as a snack with some apples, or by the spoonful straight out of the jar.

-- First, start by choosing your base nut (s).
+- CHOOSE YOUR BASE: First, start by choosing your base nut (s).
 Today’s nut butter recipes use:

 - Almonds, Cashews, Peanuts and Pecans.